-Hash-distributed tables improve query performance on large fact tables, and are the focus of this article.
-Round-robin tables are useful for improving loading speed.
+Hash-distribution improves query performance on large fact tables, and is the focus of this article.
+Round-robin distribution is useful for improving loading speed.
 These design choices have a significant impact on improving query and loading performance.

 Another table storage option is to replicate a small table across all the Compute nodes.
 For more information, see Design guidance for replicated tables.
 To quickly choose among the three options, see Distributed tables in the tables overview.

 As part of table design, understand as much as possible about your data and how the data is queried.
 For example, consider these questions: